freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/asset-library-guidelines.md

 # Asset Library Style Guide

-This document serves as a comprehensive style guide for all 3D assets included in the asset library.
-The goal is that all assets are of **high quality**, visually **consistent**, **optimized** for performance, and **customizable**.
-Following these guidelines is essential in providing assets that can be used in various types of tables.
-That's not to say that there can't be any exceptions, but the vast majority, this should be applicable.
+This document serves as a comprehensive style guide for all 3D assets in the pinball asset library.
+Our goal is to maintain assets that are high **quality**, visually **consistent**, **optimized** for performance, and **customizable**.
+These guidelines should be followed for the vast majority of assets; exceptions can be made in special cases.

 ## Design Language

 We're aiming for a photorealistic look, as opposed to stylized visuals.
-Shapes should be the same as in the real world and also have the same size.
+Shapes should match those in the real world and maintain accurate proportions and sizes.

 ## Geometry Guidelines

-This section is about modeling, i.e. how the mesh, which consists of vertices, edges and faces, should be created.
+This section covers modeling practices, i.e. how to create meshes consisting of vertices, edges, and faces.

 ### Topology

-The topology is how you arrange your vertices to form the shapes of your model.
-There are countless opinions and practices around good topology.
-Since our models serve as game assets and not for rendering out close-up product shots, we're allowed to be less strict.
-Here are some guidelines when modelling:
+Topology describes how vertices and edges form the shapes of your model.
+While there are many ideas on best practices, here are the essentials for game-ready assets:

 - Use quads where possible and avoid n-gons.
 - Maintain clean topology with proper edge flow, if possible.
 - Apply proper smoothing groups/hard edges for accurate normal calculation (shade smooth/flat in Blender).
-- Avoid non-manifold geometry and floating vertices (make the mesh watertight).
+- Avoid non-manifold geometry and floating vertices - make the mesh watertight.

-If you're converting CAD models which aren't polygon-based, you'll probably have to apply some [retopology](https://en.wikipedia.org/wiki/Retopology).
-The same goes for 3D scans.
+If you're converting CAD models which aren't polygon-based, you'll likely need to apply some [retopology](https://en.wikipedia.org/wiki/Retopology).
+The same applies to 3D scans.

 {shot from screw automatically converted by STEP versus retopoed)